Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 conveniently access their passports.

 * As a Teacher, I would like to view the passports of children transitioning into my class in order to prepare supports, staff and educational resources to better facilitate their transition.

+## Objectives of MyPSE.ie

+* To make MyPSE.ie a viable solution to an existing problem.

+* To make the purpose of the app obvious to the user.

+* To provide users with an enjoyable, intuitive and easy to use interface.

+* To provide users with a positive user experience, underwritten by feelings of familiarity, confidence and security.

+* To protect user data.

+## Approach

+* The information will be displayed to the user logically and informed by planning and research.

+* The app will be created following the principles of user experience design.

+* The app's functionality will depend on the 'role of the user.

+* The app will be simple to use and provide visual feedback for all users.

+* The app will include an extensive guidance section including printable documents.

+* The app will allow SEN pupils and their representatives to create personal, stylised passport documents.

+* the app will ensure it conforms to GDPR guidlines.

 <br>